 Building a presence with Google reviews, adjusting to COVID-19

-“When we first opened in October 2019,” explains Mavi, “registering with Google My Business was an essential step so people could find us wherever they were.”
-When Fit Lovas launched, setting up a Google My Business page was a natural decision: a free, easy-to-use service that puts businesses on the map.
+“When we first opened in October 2019,” explains Mavi, “registering with Google Business Profile was an essential step so people could find us wherever they were.”
+When Fit Lovas launched, setting up a Google Business Profile page was a natural decision: a free of charge, easy-to-use service that puts businesses on the map.
 After a few informal outdoor training sessions in Barcelona, Fit Lovas started to gain a following through word of mouth.
 To take advantage of this opportunity, an online presence was key.

 The real test, of course, came shortly after October 2019, when the COVID-19 crisis turned the world on its head, forcing immediate changes.
 Fit Lovas had to close their physical site in Barcelona in March 2020, and migrated their courses online.

 This adjustment has been a major challenge for Fit Lovas as a business, faced with ongoing expenses while making prices more affordable to ensure their “Lovas” can keep training.
 And all in the middle of lockdown, when people have struggled to juggle priorities, wellbeing and self-care.